Flajt/castro/README.md

 - if you run this project via VS-Code, disable all debugging features or the application will stop sometimes, to fix that just press on the play button on the pop up menu
 - it's also recommended to upload a menu file (the file in the video was just a place holder) and to fill in all opening dates (if you create a resturant) due to possible issues if they are not created
 - I apologize for possible spellig mistakes
+- If the search field doens't refresh even after restarting the app, consider a phone reboot